Victor-Nyagudi/demo-repository/README.md

 * You can use the terminal or some visual tools when working with Git (although learning how to use the terminal is **highly** recommended)

 It's a slow process, but the **consistency** will pay off in _the end_.

+#### Change to simulate a real life scenario

+This is a change made as I followed along with the freeCodeCamp Git tutorial.